ForestKatsch/quest-environment-toolbox/README.md

 * Install `adb`
 * Install `apktool`
 * Set `ANDROID_SDK_BUILD_TOOLS` to the build tools directory containing `zipalign`.
 * (Optional) install `astcenc` from https://github.com/ARM-software/astc-encoder/releases and add it to your path.
-Oculus Environment Toolbox will automatically discover this and (hackily) rewrite jpg/png files to KTX.
+Quest Environment Toolbox will automatically discover this and (hackily) rewrite jpg/png files to KTX.

 Example: